8 Healthy Holiday Tips to Keep Your Waistline Trim this Season

 6. Drink lemon water

 Drinking lemon water a few times a day around the holidays has several health benefits.
 It’s detoxifying and hydrating –– both needed if you’re drinking alcohol more than usual.
-Try Uncle Matt’s Organic Probiotic Lemon Water to help you crowd out the unwanted and unnecessary calories that come from alcohol-infused drinks.
-At 0 calories, it’s also perfect for rehydrating and restoring your water balance if you do have a few cocktails too many.
+Try Uncle Matt’s Organic No Sugar Added Lemonade to help you crowd out the unwanted and unnecessary calories and sugar that come from alcohol-infused drinks.
+At just 10 calories per serving, it’s also perfect for rehydrating and restoring your water balance if you do have a few cocktails too many.

 7. Choose sustainably grown and farmed meats sourced from organic farmers

-Besides containing health-promoting fats like omega-3 fatty acids, organic meats and poultry ensure that you are not buying meat or poultry that has been affected by artificial growth hormones or that comes from animals that have been raised on GMO feed treated with pesticides.
-And let’s not forget about the overuse of antibiotics on healthy livestock and poultry, which is leading to a widespread problem of antibiotic resistance.
+Besides containing health-promoting fats like omega-3 fatty acids, organic meats and poultry ensure that you are not buying meat that has been affected by artificial growth hormones.
+Shopping organic also means that the meat didn’t come from animals that have been raised on GMO feed treated with pesticides such as glyphosate.
+Let’s not forget about the overuse of antibiotics on healthy livestock and poultry, which is leading to a widespread problem of antibiotic resistance.
 Choose a roast or turkey labeled with the USDA organic seal and you won’t be buying a roast or turkey that’s been unnecessarily treated with antibiotics.

 8. Sign up for a family 5k around the holidays